jneums/basic-fantasy-rpg/README.md

 4. Arcane Missiles: instant attack that ticks three times for 30 damage.
 Uses a lot of mana.

-9. Frostbolt: does damage and slows your target.
+5. Frostbolt: does damage and slows your target.

+6. Polymorph: turn your target into a small sheep like thing.

 ### Barbarian: